ozoidemi/ePaper_guest_dashboard/README.md

 Since my host is a Proxmox LXC, I needed a USB passthrough to the container.

-If you find yourself in that situation, I hope you read my advice about [privileged containers](https://github.com/ozoidemi/ePaper_guest_dashboard/tree/main#haesphome).
+If you find yourself in that situation, I hope you read my advice about [privileged containers](https://github.com/ozoidemi/ePaper_guest_dashboard/tree/main#privileged-container-type).

-Check the [troubleshooting](https://github.com/ozoidemi/ePaper_guest_dashboard/tree/main#haesphome) section if you have furher issues.
+Check the [troubleshooting](https://github.com/ozoidemi/ePaper_guest_dashboard/tree/main#troubleshooting) section if you have furher issues, or want to know more about my own installation.

 ### Programming the display